RiverSide71/comfyui-image-resize-to-model-resolution/README.md

 # comfyui-image-resize-to-model-resolution
-This repo contains a custom node which resizes an imput image to a resolution on which the selected model is trained.
+A custom node which resizes an imput image to a resolution on which the selected model was trained.

 # Image Resize to Nearest Model Resolution